-Our wedding day is one of the most memorable days of our lives and we'll always wish it could last longer, today we wanted to show you how to make that dream a reality.
+Our wedding day is one of the most memorable days of our lives, and we'll always wish it could last longer.
+So we wanted to show you how to make that dream a reality.
 Holding on to certain items from your wedding reception or ceremony can be a great way to keep the memories flowing into the future and allow us to relive our special day with a physical object!
-In honour of the theme behind our initial collection, 'Keepsake', here's 9 Keepsakes you can keep from your wedding day!
+So, in honor of the theme behind our initial collection, 'Keepsake', here's 9 Keepsakes you can keep from your wedding day!

-Writing your vows is often seen as writing the most important love letter of your life.
+Writing your vows is often seen as writing the most crucial love letter of your life.
 Many brides and grooms spend hours, or even days, working on getting their vows just right for their wedding day.
-Once it’s all over and you’re now happily married, keep the paper you wrote your vows on as a keepsake!
-You can frame it and hang it up on the wall in your home or on the nightstand next to your bed as a cute sentimental reminder as you navigate this new life with your love.
-Another option here is to re-write it in a cleaner way and print + frame it, or go that one step further and commission an artist to write, draw or paint your vows onto something you can hang on the wall like a canvas.
+Once it's all over and you're now happily married, keep the paper you wrote your vows on as a keepsake!
+You can frame it and hang it up on the wall in your home or the nightstand next to your bed as a cute sentimental reminder as you navigate this new life with your love.
+Another option here is to re-write it more cleanly, and print + frame it, or go that one step further and commission an artist to write, draw or paint your vows onto something you can hang on the wall like a canvas.

 Your guest book:

-This is something you will need to get someone close to you keep an eye on after the wedding reception, so it doesn’t get lost.
-Keeping your guest book is a good way to look back and remember all the loved ones that attended your wedding and makes a great keepsake.
+Your guest book is something you will need to get somebody close to you to keep an eye on after the wedding reception to ensure it doesn't get lost.
+Keeping your guest book is an excellent way to look back and remember all the loved ones that attended your wedding and makes a great keepsake.

 The top tier of your wedding cake:

-Over the course of history, many brides and grooms have opted to keep the top layer of their wedding cake so that they can keep it in the freezer to save it for an anniversary, usually their first anniversary.
-It’s a great way to be able to go back and re-live your special day down the track and remember why you chose love in the first place.
+Throughout history, many brides and grooms have opted to keep the top layer of their wedding cake so that they can keep it in the freezer to save it for an anniversary, usually their first anniversary.
+It's a great way to be able to go back and relive your special day down the track and remember why you chose love in the first place.

 An item from a micro-ceremony:

 If you decide to include a micro-ceremony on your wedding day, keep one of the items!
-For example, if you have a candle ceremony, keep one (or all) of the candles as a beautiful reminder of your special day.
+For example, if you have a candle ceremony, save one (or all) candle as a beautiful reminder of your special day.
 The same goes for a handfasting ceremony or any other type of wedding day ceremony you might choose to include.

 Your wedding dress:

-When it comes to your wedding reception, you may choose to include things like personalised napkins, invitations, menu’s, cutlery or glasses depending on your budget and choices.
-If you have anything made that is personalised to you, be sure to keep a copy or two of each of them as a keepsake from your big day.
+When it comes to your wedding reception, you may choose to include personalized napkins, invitations, menus, cutlery, or glasses, depending on your budget and choices.
+If you have anything made personalized to you, be sure to keep a copy or two of each of them as a keepsake from your big day.

 Love letters or cards:

 If you and your partner decide to exchange love letters on your wedding day, be sure to take care of them and keep them after the wedding.
-It’s quite a common practice for brides and/or grooms to exchange a letter or a card on the morning of the wedding and you can turn this into a keepsake for the future.
+It's common practice for brides and grooms to exchange a letter or a card on the morning of the wedding, and you can turn this into a keepsake for the future.